Questioning a 3.5 keV dark matter emission line: Spectrum modelling

 \section{Spectrum modelling}

-Modelling the astrophysical X-ray emission of the Milky Way centre is notoriously difficult because many sources contribute with a range of different signatures \citep{Revnivtsev:2007} that may hide the line we're looking for.
-Consequently we explore different assumptions when constraining the allowed excess line emission flux.
+Modelling the astrophysical X-ray emission of the Milky Way centre is notoriously difficult because many sources contribute with a range of different signatures \citep[e.~g.][]{Revnivtsev:2007} that may hide the line we are looking for.
+However, since we are not interested in the physical properties of the unresolved sources contributing to the broad features of the background emission, we do not require the model to represent the underlying physics, allowing us to chose the simplest possible model that provides a good fit to the data.